 A Love of ReadingSarah Jane DelSanto, RWU Class of 2017 Literacy Education

-To stoke her love of reading, Sarah Jane DelSanto has returned to RWU as a graduate student.
+Sarah Jane DelSanto, who graduated with an elementary education degree from RWU in 2015, has a love of reading.
+To stoke that passion, DelSanto has returned to RWU as a graduate student.
 Read her reflections on her experience and what she hopes to achieve.Read full story